 In gratitude for the treatment he'd received and in the belief that other men could benefit too, a middle-aged man did something unusual at a recent urology conference in Canberra.

-First, he spoke frankly to delegates about the pronounced bend in his penis and answered questions from his urologist, Dr Darren Katz, who specialises in erectile dysfunction.
+First, he spoke frankly to delegates about the pronounced bend in his penis and answered questions from his urologist, A/Prof Katz, who specialises in erectile dysfunction.

 Then he undressed so Katz could inject this most intimate part of his anatomy with the latest medication for his condition.